 vii Wilhelm, B. (1997), Modular Assembly in Mixed-Model Production at Mazda, in Transforming Automobile Assembly (1997) (eds.
-Shimokawa, K., Juergens, U, and Fujimoto, T)., p.99
+Shimokawa, K., Juergens, U, and Fujimoto, T)., p.99 viii We are seeking, but have yet to identify, an example of an OEM adopting a module, then reversing the decision for a subsequent model. (we believe the new BMW 7, due in 2001, reverses the use of an external IP supplier)

-- ix Mercer, G (1995), Modular supply in the 1990s: the keys to success, Europe's Automotive Components Business, Q2 1995, p.127 - ^x Claims such as these will be easier to quantify after the results of Round 3 of the Assembly Plant Survey are compiled - xi Oxford English Dictionary 1997 - xii Kinutani, H. (1997), Modular Assembly in Mixed-Model Production at Mazda, in Transforming Automobile Assembly (1997) (eds.
-Shimokawa, K., Juergens, U, and Fujimoto, T)., p.98 xiii op.cit. p.97 - xiv Kinutani, H. (1997), Modular Assembly in Mixed-Model Production at Mazda, in Transforming Automobile Assembly (1997) (eds.
-Shimokawa, K., Juergens, U, and Fujimoto, T)., p.99 - ^{xv} We note, with interest, the involvement of financial institutions in the funding of supplier capital investments dedicated to one OEM. - xvi Note also the correlation with greenfield sites - ^{xvii} Note Max Warburton's funding from the UK based 3 Day Car Programme, which is investigating these concepts. - xviii Please refer to Sako and Murray (1999), 'Modules in Design, Production and Use: Implications for the Global Automotive Industry, for further discussion. - xix We understand that the Golf and Laguna modules are Brose designs but we can only verify this after meeting with Meritor.
+ix Mercer, G (1995), Modular supply in the 1990s: the keys to success, Europe's Automotive Components Business, Q2 1995, p.127 x Claims such as these will be easier to quantify after the results of Round 3 of the Assembly Plant Survey are compiled xi Oxford English Dictionary 1997 xii Kinutani, H. (1997), Modular Assembly in Mixed-Model Production at Mazda, in Transforming Automobile Assembly (1997) (eds.
+Shimokawa, K., Juergens, U, and Fujimoto, T)., p.98 xiii op.cit. p.97 xiv Kinutani, H. (1997), Modular Assembly in Mixed-Model Production at Mazda, in Transforming Automobile Assembly (1997) (eds.
+Shimokawa, K., Juergens, U, and Fujimoto, T)., p.99 xv We note, with interest, the involvement of financial institutions in the funding of supplier capital investments dedicated to one OEM.

+xvi Note also the correlation with greenfield sites

+xvii Note Max Warburton's funding from the UK based 3 Day Car Programme, which is investigating these concepts.

+xviii Please refer to Sako and Murray (1999), 'Modules in Design, Production and Use: Implications for the Global Automotive Industry, for further discussion.

+xix We understand that the Golf and Laguna modules are Brose designs but we can only verify this after meeting with Meritor.